Should I be worried about a cease and desist letter?

 Firstly, don’t panic.
 When dealt with properly, a cease and desist letter can be a quick, effective way of resolving a legal issue at an early stage.
 If you receive one, you should take the following steps:

 Timely legal advice is crucial.
 If you ignore a cease and desist letter or do not deal with it effectively, the matter can escalate to court proceedings and you will be on the back foot.
-If the cease and desist letter may have no sound legal basis, so you should not comply with its demands without first speaking with a solicitor.
+The cease and desist letter may have no sound legal basis, so you should not comply with its demands without first speaking with a solicitor.

 Keep the letter for your records

 As we have stressed, you must not ignore a cease and desist letter.
-If, after seeking legal advice, you decide not to follow the the demands, the issue may resurface.
+If, after seeking legal advice, you decide not to follow the demands, the issue may resurface.
 You must keep the letter to refer back to, should you need to.
 It may be best to reply in writing to explain why you are refusing to comply with its demands.

 Collect evidence